BuildOnBeam/beam-docs/README.md

 # Hello Beam

-Beam is a sovereign network focused on gaming brought to you by the Merit Circle DAO.
+Beam is a sovereign network focused on gaming.
 Powered by the established Avalanche network, Beam operates independently to cater towards gamers and game developers.

 ## Contributions